 The CDC notes that the Johnson & Johnson vaccine may be considered in some situations, including for people who:

 - Had a severe reaction after an mRNA vaccine dose or who have a severe allergy to an ingredient in the Pfizer or Moderna COVID-19 vaccines.

 - Would otherwise remain unvaccinated for COVID-19 due to limited access to the Pfizer-BioNTech or Moderna vaccines.

 - Want to get the Johnson & Johnson vaccine despite safety concerns.

-The CDC recommends that moderately or severely immunocompromised people who are more susceptible to infection receive a third mRNA vaccine dose as part of their primary vaccine series.
-The third vaccine dose should be given 28 days after the second shot.
-No additional primary shot is recommended for those immunocompromised people who received the Johnson & Johnson vaccine.
+The CDC recommends that moderately or severely immunocompromised people aged 5 and older who are more susceptible to infection — and meet the following criteria —receive a third mRNA vaccine dose as part of their primary vaccine series.

 - In active cancer treatment for solid tumors or hematologic malignancies.